 For instructions on how to assign test configurations, see Editing Test Configurations.

 User role also determines the depth of interaction users can have with test configurations.
-Leaders of any project(s) can add new test configurations and assign them to their projects User Administration for information about user roles).
-They can also modify or delete them (see Managing Test Configurations).
+Leaders of any project(s) can add new test configurations and assign them to their projects.
+Refer to User Administration for information about user roles.
+Leaders can also modify or delete them (see Managing Test Configurations).

 The following table describes the read-write permissions associated with user roles: